dimanech/atlas-guide/README.md

 */
 ```

-Just in case, it should not be indented like this, this is because the code below is markdown in markdown).
+Just in case, it should not be indented like this, this is because the code below is markdown in markdown.

-Simple `html` "fence" become regular code-block:
+Simple `html`, `scss`, `css` "fences" become regular code-block:

 ```scss
 /*md